| In 1996 a group of young adults from all

 done in collaboration

+with Summerfield Waldorf School and People’s Grocery.
 From Sept, 2001 through June 2003, Art Jams – Expressing

 Creativity in Community, have been a safe, supportive,